Diffusion Maps for Embedded Manifolds with Boundary with Applications to PDEs: Preliminaries

 \subsection{Normal Coordinates}

+Normal coordinates are a set of coordinates which are used extensively in the asymptotic analysis of manifold learning algorithms on Riemannian manifolds.
+In this section, we review several of the important properties used later in the paper.

-The exponential map based at a point $x$ is a mapping $\exp_x:U\subseteq T_x\M\rightarrow \M$ which maps a tangent vector $v$ to the endpoint of the geodesic based at $x$ with initial velocity $v$.
+Recall that the exponential map based at a point $x$ is a mapping $\exp_x:U\subseteq T_x\M\rightarrow \M$ which maps a tangent vector $v$ to the endpoint of the geodesic based at $x$ with initial velocity $v$.
 On a small star-shaped neighborhood of $T_x\M$, $\exp_x$ is a diffeomorphism onto its image.
-The smallest value $r_I(x)>0$ such that $B_{r_I(x)}(0)\subseteq T_x\M$ is a diffeomorphism is called the injectivity radius of $\M$ at $x$.
-The infimum of all such $r_I(x)$ is called the $r_I$ injectivity radius of $\M$ and it can be shown that for a compact manifold without boundary, this value is greater than zero.
+The smallest value $\tn{inj}(x)>0$ such that $B_{\tn{inj}(x)}(0)\subseteq T_x\M$ is a diffeomorphism is called the \textit{injectivity radius} of $\M$ at $x$.
+The infimum of injectivity radii over all $x\in \M$ is called the \textit{injectivity radius of} $\M$ and it can be shown that for a compact manifold without boundary, $\textnormal{inj}(\M)$ is positive.

-By identifying $T_x\M$ with $\RR^m$ using an orthonormal basis, one can construct Riemannian normal coordinate charts centered at $\M$, which are a system of coordinates $(s^1,...,s^m)$ with the following nice properties: \begin{proposition} Let $x\in \M$ and let $(s^1,..,s^m)$ denote a system of normal coordinates centered at $x$.
+By identifying $T_x\M$ with $\RR^m$ using an orthonormal basis, one can use the exponential map to construct Riemannian normal coordinate charts centered at $x\in \M$, which are a system of coordinates $(s^1,...,s^m)$ with the following nice properties: \begin{proposition} Let $x\in \M$ and let $(s^1,..,s^m)$ denote a system of normal coordinates centered about $x$.
 Then \begin{enumerate} \item The coordinates of $x$ are $(0,..,0)$. \item The components of the metric at $x$ are $g_{ij}(x) = \delta_{ij}.$ \item For every vector $v = v^i \partial_i$ at $x$, the radial geodesic with initial velocity $v$ is represented in coordinates by:

 \item The Christoffel symbols and first partial derivatives of $g_{ij}$ vanish at $x$. \end{enumerate} \end{proposition}

 In particular, the geodesic distance between $x$ and a point $y$ in normal coordinates corresponds to the 2-norm of the coordinate representative $s$ of $y$ in normal coordinates: